Victordtesla24/containerised-birth-time-rectifier/README.md

 ## Technology Stack

 ### Backend
-- Python 3.10+
+- Python 3.10+ with FastAPI framework
-- FastAPI for API development
 - Swiss Ephemeris for astrological calculations
-- TensorFlow for AI rectification models
+- OpenAI API for AI verification and rectification
 - Redis for caching and session management
 - PostgreSQL for data storage
+- WebSockets for real-time communication

 ### Frontend
 - React with TypeScript